 According to the four levels mentioned, is there knowledge of, or familiarity with, novel approaches which can be applied to various stages of the policy cycle among both public sector as well as civil society actors?
 Ideally, both sides should have the capacity act as policy entrepreneurs – using data, situations, advocacy, and multi-stakeholder convening to define problems and set the agenda, engendering support from both the public stakeholders and political leadership to align the “problem” and “politics” stream.

-Is there capacity for change management, especially among high-level individual officials, or at the organizational level, to drive respective government departments to adopt and operationalize such know-how?
+Is there capacity for change management, especially among high-level individual officials, particularly women, or at the organizational level, to drive respective government departments to adopt and operationalize such know-how?

 In conclusion, the Thailand Policy Lab seeks to identify paradigm shifts emerging from the current response of the Royal Thai Government to the current COVID-19 crisis.
 It will ask which new models of governance can enable better preparedness for future crises and the achievement of the SDGs in Thailand.
 Importantly, the Thailand Policy Lab advocates for using portfolio approaches to guide policy innovation, which underline the key roles of learning, experimentation, and adaptation in public policy, to achieve our guiding objectives.
 It will help identify interventions that are grounded in system thinking and can accelerate the transition from short-term to long-term policy and planning.
 For example, how can Thailand design climate policies that reduce the risks of future pandemics?
-How does Thailand reimagine health service delivery so that it is community-centric (rather than patient-centric) to allow for a better pandemic response?
+How does Thailand reimagine health service delivery so that it is community-centric (rather than just patient-centric) to allow for a better pandemic response?
 How can Thailand accelerate the transition to new forms of urban planning that reduce the risks of contagion and increase access to opportunities for everyone?

 The strategy is to coordinate activities for various key stakeholders: government, academia, private sector, and citizens to accelerate the impact of policy innovation in Thailand.
 To address the challenges, the Thailand Policy Lab will provide three core capacities to partners in Thailand and the region as follow: